j4n0/oauth/README.txt

-This is an OAuth 1.0 client for the iPhone.
+This is an OAuth 1.0 library for the iPhone.

 The target 'client' is an universal client that lets you log in and out.
 To test it against 11870.com you need to create a free account, register